 Kappa Tau Alpha

-Kappa Tau Alpha recognizes outstanding scholarship in journalism and mass communication.
-Membership is by invitation only, based on scholastic achievement and commitment to the profession.
-Membership is restricted to the top ten percent of junior and senior journalism majors.
+Kappa Tau Alpha recognizes academic excellence and promotes scholarship in jounalism and mass communication.
+Membership must be earned by excellence in academic work and is restricted to the top 10 percent of junior and senior journalism and public relations majors.

 Phi Alpha Theta

-Chapter of Pi Sigma Alpha, National Honor Society in Political Science.
+Pi Chi Chapter of Pi Sigma Alpha, the National Honor Society in Political Science.
 Membership by invitation to those Political Science majors with a 3.0 cumulative grade point average and 3.3 in Political Science.

 Sigma Theta Tau

-Eta Pi Chapter - National Honor Society in Nursing, facilitating development of excellence, leadership and creativity in nursing.
+Eta Pi Chapter – International Honor Society in Nursing, facilitating development of excellence, leadership and creativity in nursing.
 Open to faculty, students and community nurse leaders.
-Students in upper 1/3 of class and having completed half of major.
+Students need a minimum of a 3.0 GPA.